 Bereavement obviously isn’t unique to neurodivergent people, but the combination of neurodivergence and grief can make life feel unmanageable.
 Because neurodivergent people tend to know a lot of other neurodivergent people, and because unsupported neurodivergence is linked to physical and mental health issues that can lead to early death, we’re also more likely to have experienced complicated grief, and at an earlier age.

-You can find bereavement support from Cruse and What’s Your Grief.
-The charity Suicide&Co offers free counselling to people who have been bereaved or affected by suicide, and I’m one of their Ambassadors.
+You can find bereavement support from Cruse (UK) and What’s Your Grief (US).
+The charity Suicide&Co offers free counselling to people in England, Wales or Scotland who have been bereaved or affected by suicide – I’m proudly one of their Ambassadors.

-• Substances marketed online as alternatives to ADHD medication.
+- Substances or diets that are marketed as alternatives to ADHD medication.

-• Any self-employed person who presents self-employment as a blanket quick fix for being out of work or struggling in the workplace.
-If you’re newly self-employed or looking into it, look for places like Joyfully Different and The Normal Zebra that support neurodivergent business founders and business leaders.
+- Claims that self-employment is a quick, easy fix for being out of work or struggling in the workplace.
+Self-employment works for many neurodivergent people, but it’s rarely quick or easy.
+If you’re newly self-employed or looking into it, look for places like Joyfully Different and The Normal Zebra that support neurodivergent business founders and leaders.